 Q. Is there a guarantee that the parish will not close?

 A. Evangelization and expanding ministries at parish and diocesan levels are a priority of the Diocese.
-Therefore, the Diocese is committed to keeping parishes, such as Good Shepherd open.
-Hence, why the Diocese is lending Good Shepherd the money to replace the roof.
+Therefore, the Diocese is committed to keeping parishes, such as Good Shepherd, open.
+Hence, that is the reason why the Diocese is lending Good Shepherd the money to replace the roof.
 Moreover, from a financial perspective, the Diocese is issuing a loan to Good Shepherd with the agreement that it will be paid back.
 As such, there is neither indication nor discussion about the parish closing.
 It is very rare and extremely uncommon that parishes close after a significant capital project, such as a roof replacement, and/or after a capital campaign.